-The I/O MPU and Control MPU self-test sequences start when dc power is applied or a Reset Drive Selective Reset is received (see the flowchart below).
+The I/O MPU and Control MPU self-test sequences start when dc power is applied (see the flowchart).

-The I/O and drive circuits are tested first.
+The I/O and drive circuits are tested simultaneously.
 The I/O tests include checks of the serializer/deserializer (SERDES) and I/O circuits, and an I/O MPU self-test.
 The drive self-test checks the Control MPU.
 Testing stops and status is reported if an error is found.

-The drive begins its start sequence if the I/O and drive self-tests run error-free.
-If these tests run error-free, the Control MPU in the drive runs a series of servo tests.
+If the I/O and drive self-tests run error-free, the drive begins its start sequence when start conditions are present.
+As part of the spindle power-up, the Control MPU in the drive runs a series of servo tests.
 The drive is capable of normal operation if these tests run error-free.